-Refer to Section 3.4, DIRECTION OF ROTATION, to assure proper configuration for pump rotation and port location prior to assembling pump.
+Refer to Section 3.4, DIRECTION OF ROTATION, to assure proper configuration for pump rotation, port location, and relief valve position prior to assembling pump.

 - Refer to Section 2.0 and read instructions on REPLACEMENT PARTS, THREADED PORT CONNECTIONS, SHAFT SEALING, and SAFETY PRECAUTIONS before assembling pump.
 Visually inspect all parts during assembly.
 Replace all worn or damaged parts.
-Although they may appear reusable, it is recommended that new gaskets (5, 93A, and 31) and lip seals (88A, 88B, and 32) be installed when pump is being reassembled. - WARNING!
+Although they may appear reusable, it is recommended that new gaskets (5) and packing rings (91) be installed when pump is being reassembled. - WARNING!
 Only use genuine ROPER® gaskets.
 Gasket thickness determines proper clearances.
 Always check quantity of gaskets removed and replace with exact quantity.
-Proper material must be used based on application.
+Proper material must be used based on application. - When cleaning or lubricating, only use products that are compatible with product being pumped and elastomers within pump.
+Clean and lubricate parts with bearing grease. - 3.
+Place appropriate number of case gaskets (5) on faceplate side of case.
+Align faceplate on two finger tight hex head cap screws (22) at top and bottom of faceplate.
+Drive in two dowels (4).
+Secure faceplate to case with ten hex head cap screws (22) and two nuts (85).